 A. If we have to close due to unforeseen circumstances including, but not limited to weather emergencies, natural disasters, threats, and global health emergencies for more than ten days, you will receive an account credit (not cash refund) for the days that were missed.

-A. At this time, the JEA is offering Session I to address the distance learning committed to by the Chatham County Board of Education that begins August 19 and ends September 4th.
-Additional contingency sessions are planned and existing students will be given first priority for Sessions II-V and will cover the first half of the year (through Mid December).
-Session I is $525 for JEA Members and $650 for Guests.
+A. At this time, the JEA is offering All Day at the J to address the distance learning committed to by the Chatham County Board of Education.
 LESS THAN $5 @ HOUR per child

 The total program price (for Session II and beyond) takes into account one closure date for a Jewish holiday (Sep 28) as well as the November and December school schedules.